coffee2code/list-more-custom-field-names/readme.txt

 == Installation ==

-1. Unzip `list-more-custom-field-names.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `list-more-custom-field-names.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. (Optional) In wp-config.php, customize the number of custom fields you want shown.
+3. (Optional) In wp-config.php, customize the number of custom fields you want shown.
 The default of 200 can be changed by adding a line like:
     `define( 'CUSTOM_FIELD_NAMES_LIMIT', 100 );`